 Heritage and Memory Studies is part of the accredited Master's programme in Heritage Studies.
 After successful completion of the programme, you will obtain a legally recognised Master’s degree in Heritage Studies and the title Master of Arts (MA).

-The Heritage and Memory Studies programme offers a variety of opportunities to gain practical experience.
-It consists of a theoretically based semester, followed in the second semester by an extensive 30 ECTS internship (see Work-experience period) and completed with an excursion abroad and a thesis in the third semester.
+Heritage and Memory Studies is a 1.5-year professional programme comprising a theoretically-based semester, followed in the second semester by an extensive internship, and is completed with an excursion abroad and a thesis in the third semester.
 Both the excursion and the thesis unite the theory and practice of the first two semesters.

 The programme has a workload of 90 ECTS: